 ASTM Standard E230 provides specifications for the common industrial grades, including the letter designations used for each type of thermocouple.

-Why Are There Different Types?
+Why Are There Different Types of Thermocouple?

 Thermocouples are available in different combinations of metals, usually referred to by a letter, e.g. J, K etc giving rise to the terms type J thermocouple, type K thermocouple etc. Each combination has a different temperature range and is therefore more suited to certain applications than others.
 Although it is worth noting that the maximum temperature varies with the diameter of the wire used in the thermocouple.
-The various types are detailed below.
+The various types are detailed in the chart below.

-Summary of Thermocouple Types
+Chart of Thermocouple Types

 Type B Thermocouples

 Type B thermocouples can be used up to 1600°C with short term excursions up to 1800°C. They have a low electrical output, therefore are rarely used below 600°C. In fact the output is virtually negligible up to 50°C, therefore cold junction compensation is not usually required with this type.

 Type E thermocouples are often referred to as Chromel-Constantan thermocouples.
 They are regarded as more stable than Type K, therefore often used where a higher degree of accuracy is required.

 Type J thermocouples degrade rapidly in oxidising atmospheres above 550°C. Their maximum continuous operating temperature is around 750°C though they can with stand short duration excursions to 1000°C. They are generally not used below ambient temperature due to condensation forming on the wires leading to rusting of the iron.